aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 In some cases it might be quite a challenge to use Numba in your program, as it will require radical changes to the source code.

 Cython and Numba are powerful tools.
-They have their "downsides", which does not mean that one is to be *always* chosen over another.
-The programmer must always have their mind open and decisions balanced.
+They have their "downsides", which does not mean that one is to be *always* chosen over the other.
+The programmer must always have his mind open and decisions balanced.
 Whenever you have troubles explaining your designing decisions, it usually means that they must be questioned.

-For the problems considered in this course, means of Numba suffice.
+For the problems considered in this course, Numba suffices.
 Nevertheless, we further demonstrate how to use both Cython and Numba.
-Let us first the model problem.
-In the previous notebook you were introduced the Gauss-Seidel method.
+Let us first define the model problem.
+In the previous notebook you were introduced to the Gauss-Seidel method.
 We have implemented the numerical solver using Python loops and saw considerable slow down in comparison with the Jacobi solver.
 We will further show how this code can be sped up using both Cython and Numba.

 But before we introduce the Python tool that Numba strongly relies on - *Python decorators*.